skywayaudiolabs/skywayaudiolabs.github.io/_posts/2015-6-13-Promises-Promises.md

   console.log err
 ```

-The Promise.then method will be called when fs.readFile calls `resolve` method (with data as a parameter) and the Promise.catch method is invoked when `reject` is called (with err as a paramter).
+The Promise.then method will be called when fs.readFile calls `resolve` method (with data as a parameter) and the Promise.catch method is invoked when `reject` is called (with err as a parameter).

 Let's extend this example to a list of files where the `Promise.all` method will run when all of the Promises are completed.